 Promote Self Esteem After a Childhood Cancer Diagnosis

-Childhood cancer, along with its treatments, puts children at risk for struggling with self esteem.
-Self esteem, generally, is a positive sense of worth or value.
-Healthy children and adolescents find their sense of self in a number of ways.
-Some examples include attending school and doing extracurriculars such as sports, fine arts, and clubs.
-These activities are far more than fun hobbies for children.
-They provide opportunities for developing unique skills and meaningful relationships with their peers.
+The phrase "self esteem" refers to a person's sense of satisfaction with themselves.
+Children and adolescents cultivate a positive identity at home, school, and in the community.
 As children master a new play on the soccer team or a new song on the piano, they learn what it is like to succeed as a result of their own hard work.
 The feeling of confidence that comes from success is called self efficacy, or a belief in one's ability to achieve their goals.
 Self efficacy is a critical aspect of self esteem.

-After a child is diagnosed with cancer, they often lose access to many of the activities where self efficacy, and self esteem, are cultivated.
-Many children are hospitalized for long periods of time, fully isolating them from their peers.
-Even when children are medically stable enough to be treated at home, chemotherapy and other treatments leave them in an immunocompromised and fatigued state.
-These side effects further remove children from environments where they can grow and evolve alongside their peers.
-Children may go months or years without being able to use their bodies to run, jump, or play in the ways they used to.
-At the most difficult times, children may be unable to walk or independently complete tasks such as feeding themselves or using the restroom.
+After a child is diagnosed with cancer, they often lose access to the activities that promote self efficacy and self esteem.
+When children are hospitalized, they are often completely isolated.
+Side effects like fatigue and neutropenia further prevent children from keeping up with others their age.
+Children may lose the ability to run, jump, or play in the ways they used to.
+At the most difficult times, children may be unable to walk or feed themselves.
 These challenges can leave children feeling incapable, lowering their self esteem.

-Challenges with self esteem are not unique to diagnosed children.
-Siblings of children with cancer also face challenges to their identity.
-Families often must change their daily routines in ways that prevent siblings from fully participating in school or extracurricular activities.
-Many siblings often feel guilt or sadness when they watch a brother or sister suffer the side effects of cancer treatment, powerless to fix the problem.
+Siblings of children with cancer also face threats to self esteem.
+Siblings may physically be able to attend school and sports, but logistical changes in the family can make it impossible to keep up old routines.
+Many siblings feel guilt or sadness when they watch a brother or sister suffer the side effects of cancer treatment, powerless to fix the problem.
 Siblings' difficulties may not be as obvious as those of the child with cancer, which can lead to even more issues with feeling valuable or important.

 The good news is, there are many ways to solve this problem.